ToxicedIsOnTheLand/CosmosIE/README.md

 [Cosmos Effects](https://cosmosai.net/cube/discord)
 ## RELEASE Branch
-This is the Branch for Final Updates.
-Everything is permanent or temporary.
+This is the Branch for Final Updates, Everything is permanent or temporary.
 *May get mistaken for [Beta](https://github.com/ToxicedIsOnTheLand/CosmosIE/tree/beta)*